 “The name Nyameakola is a joined phrase of ‘Nyamea’ meaning God, and ‘kola’ meaning can or able.
 Joined together Nyameakola means God is able.”

 The FMA was founded in 1924 and supports the Friars missionary work all across the globe.
 Currently, the Order of Friars Minor Conventual serves in more than 60 countries, including Africa, Asia, Latin America and the former Soviet Union.
 Click here to reach the FMA donation page.
 Your support is critically needed!

 Pictured above: With Jema Nyameakola Hospital pictured in the background (top left), the Asuley Bridge is seen during one of its many repair projects.
-A permanent concrete bridge is necessary to provide safe and reliable access to JMH.
+A permanent concrete bridge is necessary to provide safe and reliable access to JNH.